Our Business

 Key performance indicators to measure effectiveness of steps being taken

-KPIs currently are as follows:
+Key objectives currently are as follows:

-1. Completion of the Risk Assessment process
+- Completion of the Risk Assessment process

-2. Training for relevant colleagues
+- Training for relevant colleagues

-3. Creation of a colleague Ethical Team
+- Creation of a colleague Ethical Team

 Training on modern slavery and trafficking

 A number of key colleagues throughout our organisation are trained in the Stronger Together programme.
 Stronger Together is a multi-stakeholder business-led initiative aiming to reduce modern slavery, particularly forced labour, labour trafficking and other hidden third party exploitation of workers.
-They provide guidance, training, resources and a network for employers, labour providers, workers and their representatives to work together to reduce exploitation
+They provide guidance, training, resources and a network for employers, labour providers, workers and their representatives to work together to reduce exploitation.

 All our employees can see information which the company holds on their behalf (training record, appraisal, development plan).

-This statement is made in relation to section 54(1) of the Modern Slavery Act 2015 and constitutes the company’s slavery and human trafficking statement for the current financial year 2022/23.
+This statement is made in relation to section 54(1) of the Modern Slavery Act 2015 and constitutes the

 Nick Hastilow